To create this template, you should already have downloaded and installed the ARDK and Lightship Hub packages.

 This example uses a shader to blur the edges of the segmentation channels, giving a more natural feel to the scene.

 Open the Welcome to Lightship Templates page and select the Optimized Object Masking template under Contextual Awareness.

 You can also access it from the menu: Lightship > Lightship Hub > Templates > Contextual Awareness > Optimized Object Masking.

 This will create a series of objects and set up the current scene with all the scripts and components to start working.
 Once you reach this step, you should have a fully working scene that’s ready to be exported.

-To add your own objects, you could select a Segmentation group under MaskedObjectsHolder and add objects to the corresponding layer.
+To add your own objects, you can select a Segmentation group under MaskedObjectsHolder and add objects to the corresponding layer.

-Under Channel Type, you could select the appropriate segmentation channel.
+Under Channel Type, select the appropriate segmentation channel.